-The PTNSR 2015 provide requirements for licences to transport nuclear substances, for transporting nuclear substances and for record keeping.
-The regulations also include requirements for the design and certification of packages, special form radioactive material and other prescribed equipment.
-These regulatory requirements apply to all persons - including nuclear facilities and CNSC licensees and applicants - who are transporting nuclear substances or offering them for transport.
+Canada's PTNSR 2015 provide requirements for licences to transport nuclear substances, for transporting nuclear substances and for record keeping.
+These regulations also include requirements for the design and certification of packages, special form radioactive material and other prescribed equipment.
+Requirements under the PTNSR 2015 apply to all persons - including nuclear facilities and CNSC licensees and applicants - who are transporting nuclear substances or offering them for transport.